Abadrausar/nanofort/Rubble/other/Rubble Scripting Lua.md

 * * *

+	function rubble.rparse.maketree(raws, rules)

+Parses `raws` into a tree based on the raw merger rules given in `rules`.

+If you want a shortcut for making rules look at the rules for the raw consistency checker, they will work for this with only minor modification.

+Any tags that do not match the rules are discarded.
+Make sure your rules cover all the tags you care about!
+Rules for complicated raw objects (such as reactions or creatures) can run to hundreds of lines.
+Have fun!

+Don't try to feed the returned tree into `rubble.rparse.format`, it won't like it :) If you want to turn a tree back into a string you may use `rubble.rparse.formattree`.

+Example:

+The following call:

+	rubble.rparse.maketree("[A][B][C][D]", [[
+		A|{
+			B|C
+			D
+		}
+	]])

+Will return the following table structure (tag references are displayed as strings):

+	tree = {
+		me = nil,
+		parent = nil,

+		1 = {
+			me = "[A]",
+			parent = tree,

+			1 = {
+				me = "[B]",
+				parent = tree[1],

+				1 = {
+					me = "[C]",
+					parent = tree[1][1],
+				},
+			},
+			2 = {
+				me = "[D]",
+				parent = tree,
+			},
+		}
+	}

+* * *

+	function rubble.rparse.formattree(tree, depth, i)

+Formats a tree returned by `rubble.rparse.maketree` as a string.
+Output is indented, but proper indentation depends on having proper rules.

+This function has special rules for inserting extra lines around tags with children (and some extra special rules to prevent it from inserting too many), plus a rule to prevent children of an `OBJECT` tag from being indented.
+This results in very nicely formated output.

+In most cases `depth` should not be provided (leave it nil).
+If you are formating an object that needs more indentation pass it in as depth.

+*Never* specify a value for `i`!
+This parameter is used internally to allow a leaf of the tree to access it's neighbors for special purposes.

+This function is implemented in Lua as part of the Rubble standard library.

+* * *

 	function rubble.rparse.walk(raws, action)

 Parses the given `raws`, calling `action` for each tag.
 Once finished the result is fed to `rubble.rparse.format` and